clarkritchie/clarkritchie/README.md

 - Shell script to [tag a container with a semvar+sha](https://gist.github.com/clarkritchie/600297e23a05a629664bfbff20d03b51)
 - [List, Copy, Delete S3 Bucket](https://gist.github.com/clarkritchie/fdce6b1a365ce176040bc8e7fca3a0c7)
 - A few things that I made to make copying a Postgres db from [Heroku to RDS](https://github.com/clarkritchie/heroku-to-rds) a little easier
-- [camelCased JSON from a Go Struct](https://gist.github.com/clarkritchie/e98791cfb06f6fcd22e40ddb2516376c) -- I was recently asked in an interview how to do this.
-I've always referred to this as "JSON Hints", but maybe that's incorrect...
-I think that `json.Marshal` was all they were looking for...
+- Produce [camelCased JSON from a Go Struct](https://gist.github.com/clarkritchie/e98791cfb06f6fcd22e40ddb2516376c) -- I was recently asked in an interview how to do this, I've always referred to this as "JSON Hints", but maybe that's incorrect...
+I think that `json.Marshal` was all they were looking for!

 ### 🤖 GitHub Action Related